Part 2. How to Manage Your Infrastructure as Code

 $ cd fundamentals-of-devops $ mkdir -p ch2/packer $ cd ch2/packer

-Next, copy the Node.js sample app you saw earlier in Section 1.2.1 into the packer folder:
+Next, copy the Node.js sample app from Part 1 into the packer folder:

 console